vimlesh1975/WebTelePrompter/README.md

 Open http://localhost:5000 in browser

-choose a text file.
+choose a text or Docx file.
 Double click on required slug name, and click on required speed like 1 to start.
 Right click to stop and play with previous speed.

 Teleprompter can be seen vertically scrolling on screen in the software itself.